Search

 Menu

-“Kids are so in tune with technology,” said Blackman.
-“They’re so used to playing games on the iPad.
-They don’t realize: Oh, this is a lesson.”
+“Kids are so in tune with technology,” said a teacher at The Vista School.
+“They’re used to playing games on devices like iPads, so they don’t realize that what they’re doing is part of a lesson.”

-“VizZle allows us to be a part of something so much bigger than the lesson plans,” he said.
-“It allows us another avenue to engage and connect with him!”
+Another parent praised the alignment between school and home, saying, “VizZle allows us to be a part of something so much bigger than the lesson plans.
+It gives us another way to engage and connect with our child.”

 Previous post